Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/ec2.md

 - collection of spot instances
   - optionally on-demand instances
-- attempts to launch the desired capacity of spot/on-demand instances to meet target capaacity
+- attempts to launch the desired capacity of spot/on-demand instances to meet target capacity
 - is fulfilled if
   - available capacity
   - maximum price you specified in the request exceed the current spot price
-- diferent launch pool
+- different launch pool
   - OS
-  - instance tipe
+  - instance type
   - AZ
 - multiple pools

-#### spoot flees strategies
+#### spot flees strategies

 - capacity optimized
   - comes from the pool optimal capacity for the number of instances launching